Juvenile Justice Citizens Academy

 Navigating Juvenile Justice: Hands-On Community Experience

 Ever wondered how the Juvenile Justice System works?
 Curious about what happens behind the scenes?
-Want to learn how we can better support youth in our community?
+Want to better understand how we, as a community, support youth and families?

-Join the Pinellas County Human Services Department for an exclusive eight (8) session program that takes you inside the Juvenile Justice System.
+Join the Pinellas County Human Services Department for the 2026 Juvenile Justice Citizens Academy (JJCA) — an engaging 10-session experience designed to take you inside the Juvenile Justice System from prevention through aftercare.

 What to Expect